 The Institute for Forest and Agriculture Management and Certification (Imaflora) is a non-profit civil association created in 1995 under the premise that the best way to preserve tropical forests is to give them an economic purpose, combined with good management practices and the responsible management of natural resources.
 Imaflora seeks to influence the production chains for forest and agricultural products, to collaborate in the creation and implementation of public interest policies and, ultimately, to make a difference in the regions where it operates, creating models for land use and sustainable development that can be reproduced in different municipalities, regions and biomes of the country.

-Environmental Engineering undergraduate at Unicamp, with experience in academic research and previous internships in the private industry and at a state environmental agency.
-At Imaflora, she works as an intern in the Beef on Track Program, focusing on research and material production related to the livestock and soy chains, and in the engagement of the 'Do Pasto ao Prato' initiative.
+An environmental engineering graduate from Unicamp, she has experience in academic research and internships in both the private industry and state environmental agencies.
+At Imaflora, she is an assistant in Beef on Track and works on research and production of materials on the livestock and soy chains.